kkholst/targeted/README.md

 Relevant models includes binary regression models with binary exposure and with nuisance models defined by additional covariates.
-Models for the relative risk and risk differences where examined by (Richardson et al 2017) and the odds ratio in (Tchetgen-Tchetgen et al. 2010).
-Various missing data estimators and causal inference models (Tsiatis 2006) also fits into this framework.
+Models for the relative risk and risk differences where examined by (Richardson et al 2017).
+Various missing data estimators and causal inference models (Bang & Robins 2005, Tsiatis 2006) also fits into this framework.

 ## Examples
 ### R